-If you've made payments towards your 2022 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
+If you've made payments towards your 2023 provisional tax and, after completing this return, find you have less or no provisional tax to pay, the overpayment can be included in the amount we refund or transfer.
 Attach a separate note to your return to request this.
-Print the overpaid amount in Box 30A.

-Question 30C Transferring a refund to pay provisional tax
+Question 30B Transferring a refund to pay provisional tax

-If you're entitled to a refund you can transfer all or part of it to your 2022 provisional tax.
-If you want to do this print the amount of the transfer in Box 30C.
+If you're entitled to a refund you can transfer all or part of it to your 2023 provisional tax.
+If you want to do this print the amount of the transfer in Box 30A.

-Questions 30D to 30F Transfers to another taxpayer's income tax account
+Questions 30C to 30D Transfers to another taxpayer's income tax account